Cheltenham Gold Cup Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 4)

 The Cheltenham Gold Cup is the highlight of the four days of the Festival, with the best chasers in the UK and Ireland taking on each other in the most anticipated race of the year.
 It's a Grade 1 chase covering three miles and about two and half furlongs, for horses aged five years and upwards.
 The Gold Cup runners have twenty-two jumps to face before a gruelling climb up the Cheltenham hill.

 A strong pace usually means this becomes a war of attrition up the hill, and stamina rather than speed is the essential requirement.
-Defending champion Minella Indo is sure to be back to defend his title and will be tough to beat.
+Defending champion Galopin Des Champs is sure to be back to defend his title and will be tough to beat.

-We take a closer look at this year's Boodles Cheltenham Gold Cup and try to determine which horse is likely to prevail in the big race.
+And now we take a closer look at this year's Boodles Cheltenham Gold Cup and try to determine which horse is likely to prevail in the big race!

 The section below contains the most backed entries at the moment: